KOBA789/async-rusoto/README.md

-# async-rusoto_core
+# async-rusoto

-A rusoto_core alternative for async-std
+rusoto on async-std

 ## Usage